Image credit: Pexels

 It’s a great way to manage a web project where all involved parties are kept informed of progress, without the need for convoluted messages or email wrangles.
 Have you ever tried explaining an app prototype in an email?
 Trust me — don’t even.

 For any business that relies on high quality software in order to function, management tools like Axure are all but essential.

 ● It’s important to invest in quality web development freelancers who are able to get your project to completion quickly and efficiently.
 A protracted web launch could mean losing out on $$$ every single day, so make sure that you make it a priority to hire reputable ecommerce freelancers with good track records.

 ● Web development feedback needs to managed strategically.
 Putting in too much creative input can really confuse and derail a web development project.
 Make sure that any feedback is properly checked and approved.

 A less techy version of Axure, Wrike is a great multipurpose online project management system.

-Using Wrike, freelance ecommerce workers can easily track the status of a project and keep on top of their workflow, whether or not you as the business owner are there to remind them.
+Using Wrike, ecommerce freelancers can easily track the status of a project and keep on top of their workflow, whether or not you as the business owner are there to remind them.
 It’s also a great collaborative tool that allows everyone to work together on projects and tasks.

 Clean, easy-to-use, and intuitive, Wrike is perfect for anyone who has just built or bought their first store and needs the help of one or two talented freelancers to get the brand moving.